 Participants should not place the Court on hold, or put the phone on speakerphone, as this will decrease audio quality.

 If you are technologically unable to appear by either videoconference or teleconference (for example, lacking a working computer, tablet, or phone), you may request a continuance of your hearing using the Motion for Continuance of Remote Hearing, SDSC #MO-063.
 This form must be received by the court at least 48 hours before the scheduled hearing.
 If the motion is granted, the court will continue your hearing for approximately 90 days and will notify you by mail of the new hearing date.
+The Court’s preference is that all parties continue to appear virtually.
+However, effective January 19 for Kearny Mesa and North County, January 21 for South County and January 26 for East County, the Court is prepared to accept in-person appearances for defendants and/or their attorneys.
+Law enforcement and witnesses are expected to continue appearing virtually.

 IMPORTANT: Please be advised that the MS Teams Links may change.
 Please check and refer to this page on the date of your hearing to ensure that you are using the most current department conference link or telephone conference ID number.